richarvey/n8n-nodes-forgejo/README.md

 ## Support

-For bugs or feature requests, please open an issue on the [GitHub repository](https://github.com/yourusername/n8n-nodes-forgejo/issues).
+For bugs or feature requests, please open an issue on the [Forgejo repository](https://code.squarecows.com/ric/n8n-nodes-forgejo/issues).